Diamko94/rentals1/Business-rules.md

 - Deposit is calculated per Line-item

 - Deposit is refunded only if:
-  - Line-item is in Returned state
+  - Line-item status is Returned
-  - no active repair ticket exists
+  - no active Repairticket exists

 - Deposit is held if:
   - Line-item is in Repair state